edouardkoehn/FlyStability/README.md

 ```
 ### 5) Train Random RNN
+Same pipeline than the previous one but instead of train the full range of parameter, you can specify how many parameters you want to optimize.
 ```bash
 % train_rd_model_fixed_param --help
   Train an RNN model with fixed parameters on the flybrain connectome.